yichuanma95/counter-app/README.md

 # CounterApp
 A simple web-based Counter app with a Reset button.
+URL: https://yichuanma95.github.io/counter-app/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.